 Consider the case of migrating a VM running in an OpenNebula site (which does not natively support the concept of flavors) to an OpenStack site in which there is support for certain flavors.
 Flavors are virtual hardware templates defining sizes for RAM, disk, number of cores, and so on.
 The default install provides five flavors (m1.tiny, m1.small, m1.medium, m1.large and m1.xlarge).
 Therefore, the resources allocated to the VM must be at least those originally allocated (e.g. use the nearest upper flavor).
 In EGI Federated Cloud certain flavors are defined through OCCI, although there is no common agreement on the features that each flavour should expose.
 Using a de facto standard such as the Amazon EC2 instance types or the default OpenStack flavors may be used as starting points to define those instance types.

 In this sense, OCCI version 1.2 will include the OCCI Resource Template Profile.
-This consists of a set of well-defined instances of the OCCI compute resource types.
+This consists in a set of well-defined instances of the OCCI compute resource types.
 The OCCI family of specifications defines a consistent way of defining compute resource requirements through the Compute resource type.
 In particular, in federated IaaS Clouds, as is the case of the EGI Federated Cloud, it is convenient to provide the user with a consistent set of resource templates (flavors) to be used across the sites within the federation.
 The adoption of such specification in the context of the EGI FedCloud will be very beneficial to the process of VM migration.
 This way, consistent resource templates would be used for both the source VM and the destination VM.

 Capacity Leasing